The guide you need to get stronger, be faster, and improve your Rugby game.

 Organising Your Week

-This rugby-specific programme is designed to be completed at least 3 days per week.
+This rugby-specific program is designed to be completed at least 3 days per week.
 As a general rule, we recommend not doing more than 2 days of rugby strength training in a row to optimise your recovery.

 Below is an example of a weekly training schedule using Rugby Strength Workout Plan along with other training: